 Series E in 2007

-Sanarus Medical, Inc. develops and markets minimally invasive devices for the diagnosis and treatment of breast tumors.
-It offers Visica treatment system for cryoablation of breast fibroadenomas; Cassi II rotational core biopsy system, an automated hand held breast biopsy device to secure contiguous biopsy samples; and ImarC tissue marker system, a line of breast tissue markers that are visible under imaging modalities.
-The company was founded in 1999 and is headquartered in Pleasanton, California.
+Sanarus Medical, Inc. specializes in developing and marketing minimally invasive devices for the diagnosis and treatment of breast tumors.
+The company offers the Visica Treatment System, which utilizes cryoablation to treat breast fibroadenomas, and the Cassi II rotational core biopsy system, an automated device designed for obtaining contiguous biopsy samples.
+Additionally, Sanarus provides the ImarC tissue marker system, which includes breast tissue markers visible under various imaging modalities.
+Founded in 1999 and headquartered in Pleasanton, California, Sanarus Medical focuses on providing innovative solutions for both cancerous and non-cancerous breast conditions.

 Proprius Pharmaceuticals